W. B. Yeats: Mysticism and occult

+Early poems

-His first significant poem was "The Island of Statues", a fantasy work that took Edmund Spenser and Shelley for its poetic models.
-The piece was serialized in the Dublin University Review.
-Yeats wished to include it in his first collection, but it was deemed too long, and in fact, was never republished in his lifetime.
-Quinx Books published the poem in complete form for the first time in 2014.
-His first solo publication was the pamphlet Mosada: A Dramatic Poem (1886), which comprised a print run of 100 copies paid for by his father.
+Yeats first significant poem is "The Island of Statues", a fantasy work that takes Edmund Spenser and Shelley as its poetic models.
+It was serialized in the Dublin University Review.
+Yeats wanted to include it in his first collection, but it was deemed too long and was never republished in his lifetime.
+Quinx Books first published the poem in its complete form 2014.
+Yeats first solo publication was the pamphlet Mosada: A Dramatic Poem (1886), in a print run of 100 copies paid for by his father.
 This was followed by the collection The Wanderings of Oisin and Other Poems (1889), which arranged a series of verse that dated as far back as the mid-1880s.
 The long title poem contains, in the words of his biographer R. F. Foster, "obscure Gaelic names, striking repetitions [and] an unremitting rhythm subtly varied as the poem proceeded through its three sections":